munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-The runtime error is reported using this function that we'll be getting a lot of mileage out of over the remainder of the book:
+We report the runtime error using this function that we'll get a lot of mileage out of over the remainder of the book:

 ^code runtime-error